ezra-bible-app/ezra-bible-app-cordova/README.md

 [nodejs-mobile](https://code.janeasystems.com/nodejs-mobile), a Node.js runtime for Android and iOS is used to enable a complete re-use of source code between the Electron and the Cordova app of Ezra Bible App.

-The Ezra Bible App is currently being developed with Android as its first target and planned to be released as part of Ezra Bible App 0.17.0.

 ## Installing build requirements

 The Build requires Cordova 7.x.
 This is based on a [requirement of nodejs-mobile](https://code.janeasystems.com/nodejs-mobile/getting-started-cordova).
 The following guideline assumes that you are working on Linux.